BIO 105 - Introduction to Human Biology (4)

 This course will focus on strategies for planning, teaching, and assessing swimming and water safety skills.
 This is a comprehensive course designed to train water safety instructors to teach American Red Cross swimming and water safety courses.

-- Prerequisite: PER 235, or permission of the instructor
+- Prerequisites: PER 235, passing swim test, or permission of the instructor

 PER 341 - Kinesiology (3)

 Students will study the movement potential of the human body using anatomical and mechanical principles.
 Emphasis is given to the action of joints and muscles, the basic mechanics of human motion, analysis of motion, the major types of motor skills, and the application of kinesiology to sport and daily living activities.

 PER 350 - Event Planning and Management (3)